bowdoincollege/ccoe-tagging-standards/README.md

 - Valid characters are a-z, 0-9, and - (dash)
 - Only lowercase letters will be used
 - Spaces will not be used; a dash must not be used to separate words only sections of a tag value
 - Namespaces will not be used to prefix Bowdoin tags;
-  tags without a prefix are assumed to be in Bowdoin namespace (i.e. bowdoin:<tagname>)
+  tags without a prefix are assumed to be in Bowdoin namespace
 - Prefixes may be added to third party tags (i.e., AWS)
 - A key should not be longer than 63 characters